vliviu/NHESS_GeosciencePaper/README.md

 The requirements.txt file specifies Python (3.9/3.10) packages that one should install (using conda/pip commands).

+P.S.
+I've also added the jupyter notebook source 'nonlinearRegression.ipynb'

+ and cleanPyCode_generatedFromJupyter.py which takes a Python source code generated from within jupyter with the command !jupyter notebook --to script nonlinearRegression.ipynb and eliminates all the "dirt" i.e. lines like # [],  #[1]: .... a.s.o. and surrounding lines and generates a clean functional python source (in this case cleaned_nonlinearRegression.py).

+HTH !

 Citation:
 ________
 If you use this code or the results published in the paper, please cite our work, with details given above.